Why foster innovation in churches?

 The body of Christ: This metaphor of St. Paul corresponds with the fact that organisations, which find a constructive balance between the individual parts and the whole, are more successful and bear healthier fruits than others, which operate like separated limbs without connection or coordination.
 In my experience, this metaphor reveals one of the main reasons why churches in the German-speaking world are on a constant decline – despite of enormous resources, professional organisations and partially successful initiatives.
 To more and more people churches just don`t matter anymore, and it`s not the bad world out there that is to blame.
 It`s the fact that the body is not behaving like a Body.

-One example for the growing of the “body-consciousness” are parishes that try to find new ways for questions like: How can we lead the change from a maintenance to an missionary church (Father James Mallon, Halifax)?
+One example for the growing of the “body-consciousness” are parishes that try to find new ways for questions like: How can we rebuild our parish by helping religious consumers to love God, love others and become true disciples of Jesus Christ (REBUILT – Church of the Nativity, Baltimore)?
+How can we lead the change from a maintenance to an missionary church (Divine Renovation, Halifax)?
 How is it possible to approach and attract unchurched teenagers?
 How can women with leadership talents find room in the church?
 What can new ways of communicating with de-churched people look like?
 Whenever parishes turn their attention to questions like these they inevitably end up with looking at themselves and assessing their quality as a community, a “body”.

 - Pastoral initiatives to approach and fascinate certain target groups or sociological settings